ARPANET: 1822 protocol

-Network Control Protocol
+Network Control Program

 Unlike modern Internet datagrams, the ARPANET was designed to reliably transmit 1822 messages, and to inform the host computer when it loses a message; the contemporary IP is unreliable, whereas the TCP is reliable.
 Nonetheless, the 1822 protocol proved inadequate for handling multiple connections among different applications residing in a host computer.
-This problem was addressed with the Network Control Protocol (NCP), which provided a standard method to establish reliable, flow-controlled, bidirectional communications links among different processes in different host computers.
+This problem was addressed with the Network Control Program (NCP), which provided a standard method to establish reliable, flow-controlled, bidirectional communications links among different processes in different host computers.
 The NCP interface allowed application software to connect across the ARPANET by implementing higher-level communication protocols, an early example of the protocol layering concept later incorporated in the OSI model.

 NCP was developed under the leadership of Steve Crocker, then a graduate student at UCLA.
-Crocker created and led the Network Working Group (NWG) which was made up of a collection of graduate students at universities and research laboratories, including Jon Postel and Vint Cerf at UCLA.
+Crocker created and led the Network Working Group (NWG) which was made up of a collection of graduate students at universities and research laboratories, including Jon Postel at UCLA.
 They were sponsored by ARPA to carry out the development of the ARPANET and the software for the host computers that supported applications.